myosyn/Nabi/bot/README.md

 # Discord

-**NOTE:** In the near future, we hope to deprecate the main bot (In the source root folder), as KordEx currently doesn't suffice our needs.
-We will plan to switch over to using our in-bot framework, which is a fork of Discord InteraKTions.
+Contains all of the files related to the Discord bot.

 ## Directories

-``discord``
+* ``discord-kord``

-The directory of which we keep our Discord bot in.
+  The directory of which we keep the Kord side of the Discord bot on.

-``valement``
+* ``discordinteraktions``
   A REST-only framework for Kord that is based on pain and misery.

+* ``gateway``
+  Launches both instances of Kord and JDA in a synchronized pattern.

+* ``discord-jda``
+  The directory of which we keep the JDA side of the Discord bot on.